macCesar/purgeTSS/docs/configuring-guide.md

 ```

 ### Border Colors
-Utilities for controlling the color of an element's borders.
+Utilities to control the color of the borders of an element.
 ```javascript
 // ./purgetss/config.js
 module.exports = {